 Councillor Murray raised concerns around the clarity provided within the report regarding response timeframes for complaints.

 The Chief Fire Officer assured Members that while the Authority aims to address issues promptly, some may require thorough investigation.
-However, Members were reassured that the Authority consistently informs individuals on any delays and in any event all complaints are acknowledged within 48 hours.
+However, Members were reassured that the Authority consistently informs individuals on any delays.